 If you don't want to become complacent and you're committed to being a better man, a better partner, a better father and you want to be a role model within your community, this program is for you.
 Often men don't have many mates they can talk about these things with.
 The restriction of emotional expression in many men's lives can lead to:

 - a greater sense of isolation

-- less support being available from loved ones
+- less able to seek support from loved ones

 - health issues due to carrying chronic tension in the body